Sustainable Combustion Modleing

 Presidential Postdoctoral Research Fellow

 The Presidential Postdoctoral Research Fellows Program recognizes and supports scholars who can contribute to Princeton University’s diversity, broadly defined, including members of groups that have been historically and are presently underrepresented in the academy or in particular disciplines.
 The Fellows have a fully-funded one-year appointment renewable for a second year.
 Eligible applicants interested in working with CTRFL should directly contact Prof. Mueller as soon as possible and include a CV in their initial communication.
-The application deadline for the 2022 cohort is anticipated to be December 1, 2021 (for a start date between July 2022 and September 2022).
+The application deadline for the 2024 cohort has passed, and the applicantion for the 2025 cohort will open in Fall 2024.
 Information about the program can be found on the following website: Presidential Postdoctoral Research Fellows.

 Andlinger Center for Energy and the Environment Distinguished Postdoctoral Fellow